 Then we have hypothesis lead research vs observational research.
 Hypotheses are ideas to prove or disprove.
 So you might have the hypothesis that belugas only swim in groups.
 Then you set out to study beluga behaviour and either confirm your hypothesis (yup, they’re a social bunch) or reject your hypothesis (nope, they’re loners).
 Observational research on the other hand doesn’t test a question or assumption, it simply goes out and observes.
 Then after these observations, e.g. seeing that a bird does a special dance at 10am every morning, it can come up with explanations, e.g. it is a mating ritual and that’s when females are most likely to be nearby.
 This is then usually followed by hypothesis led tests.

 Whilst science and philosophy might seem at totally different ends of the spectrum, they are actually very closely intertwined.
-Some of the earliest scientists, like Aristotle, were philosophers and even today the scientific data we collect is filtered through the scientific world’s philosophies on what is true, logical or accurate.
-None of these methods of thought are perfect, or apply well to every research question, so understanding them well is important so we can use the right philosophical tool for the right scientific job.
+Some of the earliest scientists, like Aristotle, were philosophers, and even today the scientific data we collect is filtered through the scientific world’s philosophies on what is true, logical or accurate.
+None of these methods of thought are perfect, or apply well to every research question, so understanding them well is important to ensure we use the right philosophical tool for the right scientific job.
 Not only do these ways of thinking affect science, but they are things that we all use or don’t use in our everyday life to make sense of the world, and can be interesting for all of us to reflect on.
-As always, this has been a whistle stop tour of quite a large topic, so if you’re interested in learning more I recommend looking at some the links below or going down an internet rabbit hole on the subject.
+As always, this has been a whistle-stop tour of quite a large topic, so if you’re interested in learning more I recommend looking at some the links below or going down an internet rabbit hole on the subject.

 For more info: